plicease-legacy/Test-Script-Async/README.md

 that you want to test against a [AnyEvent](https://metacpan.org/pod/AnyEvent) based services that are running in the main test process.

+The interface is a little different for running scripts, in that instead of specifying a number of attributes that should be true as an argument, the ["script\_runs"](#script_runs) function returns an instance of [Test::Script::Async](https://metacpan.org/pod/Test::Script::Async) that can then be interrogated for things like exit value and output.

 It uses the brand spanking new [Test::Stream](https://metacpan.org/pod/Test::Stream), which means that it is not (as of this writing) compatible with [Test::More](https://metacpan.org/pod/Test::More) and friends, though hopefully that will be rectified one day.